PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 LayoutState aware, then run both specs in their existing order through one group.
 Do not merge calls separated by other rewrites.

+The Squeeze/Unary/Reshape passthrough now lives in `passes/graph_cleanup.py`.
+Its strict unary allowlist, axis-0 normalization, shape compatibility, single-consumer, model-output, and fan-out guards are preserved.
+Single-path rewrites retain only the unary operator.
+Fan-out rewrites use indexed remove/reinsert to produce `unary(4D) → Squeeze(3D)` before the remaining rank-3 consumers.

+All six locations where the legacy pass immediately preceded Squeeze/Reshape identity cleanup now invoke one runner with `include_unary_passthrough=True`.
+Stable ID `cleanup.squeeze_unary_reshape_passthrough` runs at priority 10, followed by `cleanup.squeeze_reshape_identity` at priority 20, sharing one index, LayoutState, preflight, and transaction boundary.
+The other two identity calls remain identity-only because no unary pass preceded them.

+Verification completed with:

+- `8 passed, 32 deselected` for single-path folding, fan-out reorder, axis rejection, one-index behavior, implementation ownership, and production wiring;
+- `1079 passed, 5 deselected, 2 warnings in 136.77s` for the full sequential
+  direct suite.

+The next data-driven target is mixed-attention layout, which had six skipped invocations in the Tier 0 sample.
+Audit the legacy passes immediately adjacent to those six runner calls and group only a generic attention-layout operation that is present at every same-order site.
+If adjacency differs, retain the six calls and select another high-count family instead.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work